defrag/defrag.github.com/_posts/2018-05-06-multithreaded-and-distributed-logging-in-production-lessorn-learned-from-writer-monad.md

 ## Writer Monad and what we can learn from it

-In short, writer monad lets up easly attach any information to the computed result value.
+In short, writer monad lets us easily attach any information to the computed result value.
 It makes functions deterministic and side-effect free.
 We can describe a sequence of operations that produce a value along with the information about steps being taken to get it.
 Lets look at the most trivial mutliplication example in `Haskell`:

 ```haskell
 type Result = Writer [String] Int